 The Lakehead University Native Student Association (LUNSA) is a club that students can join.
 LUNSA organizes various student events throughout the year on the Thunder Bay campus including the annual LUNSA powwow.

-The Aboriginal Awareness Centre (AAC), located on the Thunder Bay campus, provides peer support and opportunities for student involvement with Aboriginal teachings, ceremonies and traditions, as well as education and advocacy on current issues facing Aboriginal students.
+The Aboriginal Awareness Centre (AAC), located on the Thunder Bay campus, provides peer support and opportunities for student involvement with Indigenous teachings, ceremonies and traditions, as well as education and advocacy on current issues facing Indigenous students.
 Visit the AAC website for more information.

 Recreation and Intramurals

-Lakehead offers recreational sports and leagues regardless of your skill level.
+Lakehead offers recreational sports and leagues at its Thunder Bay and Orillia campuses, regardless of your skill level.
 Recreational sports include hockey, soccer and ultimate Frisbee.
 Joining a team is a great way to meet other people and stay active, whether you are continuing to play a sport or starting a new one.